hashgraph/hedera-mirror-node/docs/design/block-streams.md

     @Override
     public RecordFile transform(BlockFile block);

+    /**
+     *   Block Items list needs to include the block items of the following type to calculate the
+     *   hash for the Root of Output Merkle Tree:
+     *      - BlockHeader
+     *      - TransactionOutput
+     *      - StateChange
+     */
+    private byte[] calculateOutputTreeRootHash(List<BlockItem> blockItems);

+    /**
-    // Block hashes are not included in the block.
-They must be calculated from the state changes within the block. private byte[] calculateBlockHash(byte[] previousBlockHash, List<StateChanges> stateChanges);
+     *   Block hashes are not included in the block.
+They must be calculated from the contents of the block.
+     *
+     *   The `previousBlockHash` is located in the BlockHeader
+     *   The `inputTreeRootHash` is located in the BlockStreamInfo of the last StateChange of the block
+     *   The `startOfBlockStateRootHash` is located in the BlockProof */ private byte[] calculateBlockHash( byte[] previousBlockHash, byte[] inputTreeRootHash, byte[] outputTreeRootHash, byte[] startOfBlockStateRootHash
+    );

     // The transaction hash will not be included in the block stream output so we will need to calculate it private byte[] calculateTransactionHash(EventTransaction transaction);